Our Story

 They reach a manageable weight, full grown, at around 200 pounds.
 Wild foraging, they are great on the pocketbook and more suitable to a forest that has lots of tree brush, nuts and seeds, plant life, and root tubers.
 That's why they are often referred to as piney woods hogs, we would come to realize.

 What about their personalities?
-We love our animals here at Terroir farm, and bonding with them is important to us, even if one day they do become our respective dinner.
+We love our animals here at Heart's Pasture, and bonding with them is important to us, even if one day they do become our respective dinner.
 It is important that we give them what they need to subsists, but that we also meet their social needs and give them a life well-lived.

 AGHs have great personalities!
 They are docile, and have the ability to form a unique attachment to their farmers, food motivated as it may be.
 Boars are very trainable and will take pets and rubs just as much as a gilt, sow, or barrow.
 Sows, in particular, have exceptional personalities in regards to rearing piglets.
 They are generally more gentle and rarely, for example, accidentally crush newborn piglets by rolling over on them (in comparison of more conventional hog breeds).
 Typically great mothers, they care for their young and teach them the "ways of the hog".